 The main character asked the Graces at that moment to intervene on his behalf.
 While the reader does not hear what he said, one can assume it took the form of a prayer.

 Before the end of the first stanza is even reached, the narrator makes clear to the speaker that what the man has done is a mistake.
-He should not have tired to interfere with the natural progression of life and death.
+He should not have tried to interfere with the natural progression of life and death.
 He should not have cried, “out for / Life everlasting.”

 While the narrator and the reader know at this point that there are more troubles ahead for the man, he is unaware.
 He has been saved from the waters.
 He bobbed up to the surface of the water and makes it “back to the river-bank.”
 It is as if he had never been in any danger at all.
 He does not express any feelings of relief or thanks, he simply gets on with his life.

 The next line is the first clue to what exactly has gone wrong with the speaker’s wish.
 He seems to be moving in reverse.
-His life has entered a new period in which he must experience all things backwards.
+His life has entered a new period in which he must experience all things backward.
 This does not just impact his direct experiences, but also the way he sees things around him.
 The next three stanzas will elaborate on how his life has changed.

 The third tercet of this piece describes how this change in his life forced him into suffering.
 The speaker makes sure to note that one particular thing that drove him to “passion” was the way in which he was made to write “poems from the end backwards.”
 Not only is he physically living in reverse, but his mind seems to be working that way too.